mottla/Blind-Schnorr-Signatures/README.md

-# (Concurrently Secure) Blind-Schnorr-Signatures
+# (Concurrently Secure) Blind-Schnorr-Signatures *[Work in progress]

-The reference implementation of (concurrently secure + predicate) blind Schnorr signatures, as described in https://eprint.iacr.org/2022/1676.pdf.
+This repository provides proof-of-concept implementations of Blind Schnorr from https://eprint.iacr.org/2022/1676.pdf in circom. **These implementations are for demonstration purposes only**.
+These circuits are not audited, and this is not intended to be used as a library for production-grade applications.

 The first concurrently secure blind-signing protocol for Schnorr signatures, using the standard primitives NIZK and PKE and assuming that Schnorr signatures themselves are